jamessimone/james-coding-blog/posts/intro.md

 LeadConverter.convertLead(lead);
 ```

-We also replaced all raw SOQL statements with an object, `SObjectRepository` that handles all database queries, is easily extended per object, and is easily replaced in tests through its interface.
+We also replaced all raw SOQL statements with an object, [`Repository`](/repository-pattern) that handles all database queries, is easily extended per object, and is easily replaced in tests through its interface.
 But I'm getting a bit ahead of myself.
 For now I'll wrap this up.

 ## Make Apex Unit Testing a Joy